basiralab/4D-FedGNN-Plus/README.md

 python demo.py
 ```

-If you want to train on simulated dataset using 4D-GNN, 4D-FED-GNN, and 4D-FED-GNN+ techniques,
+If you want to train on simulated dataset using 4D-GNN, 4D-FED-GNN+, 4D-FED-GNN++, or Weighted_weight_exchange techniques,
 you can change the mode parameter in arg_parse function of demo.py

 demo.py generates the following outputs:

 ![gnn pipeline](outputs.png)

+# Suggested usage(Updated)
+Use main.ipynb as your main file to train models.
+There are several examples of various GNN architectures.
+The final(updated) training and validating functions are inside main.ipynb.

 # Please Cite the Following paper when using 4D-FED-GNN++: